carbon-language/carbon-lang/clang/docs/UsersManual.rst

     ...
     offsetN[.discriminator]: number_of_samples [fn5:num fn6:num ... ]

+The file may contain blank lines between sections and lines within a section.
+However, the spacing within a single line is fixed.
+Additional spaces will result in an error while reading the file.

 Function names must be mangled in order for the profile loader to match them in the current translation unit.
-The two numbers in the function header specify how many total samples were accumulated in the function (first number), and the total number of samples accumulated at the prologue of the function (second number).
-This head sample count provides an indicator of how frequent is the function invoked.
+The two numbers in the function header specify how many total samples were accumulated in the function (first number), and the total number of samples accumulated in the prologue of the function (second number).
+This head sample count provides an indicator of how frequently the function is invoked.

 Each sampled line may contain several items.
 Some are optional (marked below):